 The outcomes include healthier, more youthful skin, a faster and more visible rate of hair growth, and the reactivation of dormant follicles.

-PRP is an ideal option for clients with minimal or early-stage thinning hair, those not yet in a position where they feel a hair transplant is necessary or following a hair transplant to expedite recovery and optimise their results.
+PRP is an ideal option for patients with minimal or early-stage thinning hair, those not yet in a position where they feel a hair transplant is necessary or following a hair transplant to expedite recovery and optimise their results.

 Undergoing Hair Transplantation to Address Thinning Hair